Daryl

 Chinese New Year, Noyelles, 1918 (Imperial War Museum/2nd Lt David McLellan) |

-and referred in passing to a book by one of its officers, Daryl Klein, “with
+and referred in passing to a book by Klein “with

 the nonchalant title With the Chinks.”

-Military Press in 2009 and is now available as a download as well as a paperback.
+Military Press, and is available as a download as well as in print.

 Klein’s